 Bad Faith: Knowingly making a statement that is misleading, false, or deceptive, or willfully ignoring facts that would disprove a belief that Wrongful Conduct has occurred.

-Retaliation: Adverse action(s) taken against an individual who makes a Good Faith report of Wrongful Conduct, who participates in an investigation, or reports university actions and/or activities to the UA System office or Board of Trustees, or reports to the , UA System Hotline or State of Alabama Ethics Hotline.
+Retaliation: Adverse action(s) taken against an individual who makes a Good Faith report of Wrongful Conduct, who participates in an investigation, or reports university or administrator actions and/or activities to the UA System office or Board of Trustees, or reports to the UAH Ethics Hotline, UA System Hotline or State of Alabama Ethics Hotline.
 Examples of such actions include, but are not limited to:

 Unjustified termination of employment, demotion, suspension, refusal to hire, denial of training and/or promotion, or threats of the same;